Paul DeJong: Early life

-College
+College career

 He attended Illinois State University where he majored in biomedicine/pre-med, and played college baseball for the Redbirds.
 He was a preferred walk on.
-As a freshman in 2013, he batted .260/.420(9th in the Missouri Valley Conference)/.320 in 100 at bats with no home runs.
+As a freshman in 2013, he batted .260/.420(9th in the Missouri Valley Conference)/.320 in 100 at-bats with no home runs.
 He played 30 games at second base, 8 games at catcher, and two games at shortstop.

 DeJong said that he increased weight training between his freshman and sophomore years, gained about 20 lb of muscle, increasing his strength and speed.
 In 2014, he played 34 games at second base, 19 games at third base, six at catcher, and two at shortstop, batting .349(3rd in the conference)/.430(5th)/.596(3rd) in 218 at bats with 44 runs (6th), 21 doubles (leading the conference), three triples (4th), nine home runs (5th), and 48 runs batted in (RBIs) (4th).
 He was an All-MVC First-Team, and a unanimous MVC Scholar-Athlete First-Team selection.
 After the 2014 season, the Pittsburgh Pirates chose DeJong in the 38th round of the Major League Baseball (MLB) draft as a catcher.
 He did not sign with the Pirates and returned to Illinois State.

 In 2014, DeJong played summer league baseball for the Wisconsin Woodchucks of the Northwoods League.

 In 2015, he was named a Louisville Slugger Preseason All-American by Collegiate Baseball, and a Preseason All-American by the National Collegiate Baseball Writers Association.
 DeJong batted .333(9th)/.427/.605(2nd) in 210 at bats while leading the Redbirds in hits (70), runs scored (47; 10th in the conference), doubles (15; 9th), home runs (14; leading the conference), and RBIs (48; 4th).
 He played 27 games at second base, 20 at third base, 15 at catcher, four in right field, and also appeared at designated hitter.
 He was named All-Missouri Valley Conference (MVC) first team as a utility player, a Midseason All-American by D1Baseball.com, to the American Baseball Coaches Association/Rawlings Midwest All-Region Team, and a 2015 Capital One Academic All-American.
 He also earned Academic All-District honors for District 5.

 In 2015, DeJong graduated from ISU with a degree in biochemistry with a pre-medical emphasis.
 He had a 3.74 GPA, and planned to attend medical school in the event a career in professional baseball did not work out.
 He also still had one year of college baseball eligibility remaining.

 Baseball America ranked him as the 108th-best prospect for the 2015 MLB draft.
 The St. Louis Cardinals selected him in the fourth round (131st overall).